The Best Sunglasses for Kids

 Which ones are free from harmful chemicals?
 Do they all provide UV protection?
 Do they make sunglasses for really young infants?
-A quick search on Amazon for “kid sunglasses” yields more than 4,000 results, which is so overwhelming!
+A quick search on Amazon for “best sunglasses for kids” yields more than 4,000 results, which is so overwhelming!

 The Mountain Mamas Team put our heads together and came up with this list of the Best Sunglasses for Kids.